-Our work martyr complex is reinforced by company culture, chiefly poor communication around time off.
-Even though senior business leaders overwhelmingly recognize the importance of using time off, two-thirds of American employees say their company says nothing, sends mixed messages about, or discourages using their time off.
+Unfortunately, our work martyr complex is reinforced by company culture, chiefly poor communication around time off.
+Even though senior business leaders overwhelmingly recognize the importance of using time off, nearly two-thirds (65%) of employees say their company says nothing, sends mixed messages about, or discourages using their time off.

 The Benefits Taking Time Off Can Deliver

-Huge majorities of American workers believe that time off helps them relax and recharge, and offers the opportunity to do what they enjoy.
-Nearly two-thirds say their concentration and productivity at work improve with taking time off and 61 percent report greater satisfaction at work after taking vacation time.
+An overwhelming majority of American workers believe that time off helps them relax and recharge, and offers the opportunity to do what they enjoy.
+Nearly two-thirds of employees say their concentration and productivity at work improve with taking time off.
 This sentiment is echoed by senior business leaders, 91 percent of whom believe employees return from vacation recharged and renewed—and ready to work more effectively.

-Employees aren’t the only ones losing out.
-Employers carry unused PTO days as a liability on their balance sheets.
+Employers also carry unused vacation days as a liability on their balance sheets.
 This liability steadily accrues, year after year, totaling $224 billion in accumulated vacation time across the private sector.
 Perhaps more concerning, in 2014 alone, this liability grew by nearly $66 billion.